16 November 2021

 With The SUB, you get the quality and freshness of a perfectly poured draught beer, at home.
 Setting up and using your SUB is simple, plug in and you're ready to pour.

-If you scroll to the bottom of this page we also have some FAQs, including troubleshooting and product details.
+We also have some FAQs, including troubleshooting and product details at the end.

 Setting up is easy

 As mentioned setting up is very simple, and the small footprint enables you to make any countertop a bar in an instant.
 Follow the five-step instructions and you’ll be pouring pints like a pro in no time.
 Or, make it even easier, and watch it in action.
 Watch it in the video!

 Krups are the manufactures of The SUB.
 At Beerwulf, we have all the information you could possibly need to get going.
 It's the easiest beer tap to fire up, no difficult installation, just plug in and you're ready to pour.

 Pre-chill your SUB Kegs for 6-10 hours before you want to load your beer into The SUB*.
 This means your beer is chilled as soon as you are ready to use The SUB and you can start tapping at optimum temperature, reducing waiting time.
 The indicator on the keg will turn blue when ready.

 Plug in your appliance at least an hour before desired serving time until the light turns green to get the best beer possible.

 *Please note, we advise you not to put your kegs in the freezer!
 This could damage your keg or beer.